 The U.S. spends more on health care than any other nation and is one of the largest consumers of meat.
 Consider the following:

-It doesn’t make sense that the millions of meat-free Americans have to help pick up the tab (through taxes and health insurance premiums) when meat-eaters get sick.
-A tax on meat would make the tax system more equitable—similar “sin” taxes already exist for alcohol and cigarettes.
+It doesn’t make sense that the millions of meat-free Americans have to help pick up the tab (through taxes and health-insurance premiums) when meat-eaters get sick.
+A tax on meat would make the system more equitable—just as “sin” taxes for alcohol and cigarettes already do.

 Tax Meat for the Environment

 Scientists and world leaders increasingly agree that climate change is the biggest challenge that humanity faces, and the meat industry is one of the world’s leading causes of it.
 Consider the following:

 - A study by the University of Chicago found that going vegan is 50 percent more effective in fighting climate change than switching from a standard car to a hybrid.

 - Animal agriculture is a leading source of carbon-dioxide, nitrous-oxide, and methane emissions, the top three greenhouse gasses.

 - The United Nations (U.N.) has determined that raising animals for food causes enormous local and global environmental problems and that it should be a main focus in every discussion of land degradation, climate change, water and air pollution, water shortages, and the loss of biodiversity.
 The U.N. stressed that a global shift toward vegan eating is necessary to combat the worst effects of climate change.

-Unless people dramatically reduce their consumption of animal products, we won’t be able to make a meaningful dent in the climate crisis.
-A tax on meat could quickly and dramatically decrease U.S. meat consumption and help save our planet.
+Unless humans dramatically reduce their consumption of animal-derived foods, we won’t be able to make a meaningful dent in the climate crisis.
+A tax on meat could quickly and dramatically decrease U.S. meat consumption and help save our planet—and potentially, ourselves.